mercifr1/drTGI/README.md

 Extra folder with Rscript and Stan files:

--**Other version ODE TGI stan codes**: a second version of solving the TGI ODE in stan -**Example_hierarchicalODE_theoph**: example hierarchical ODE on theophylline data set : Stan codes -**First test ode sld integartor Rstan**: check how the output of the stan code for ODE and integartor taht solve the ODE works in stan
+- **Other version ODE TGI stan codes**: a second version of solving the TGI ODE in stan
+- **Example_hierarchicalODE_theoph**: example hierarchical ODE on theophylline data set : Stan codes
+- **First test ode sld integartor Rstan**: check how the output of the stan code for ODE and integartor taht solve the ODE works in stan
--**TGI Simple version stan ODE** : stan code for simple version TGI ODE mode: for 1 subject, 3 subjects, constant standard error, centered parametrisation
+- **TGI Simple version stan ODE** : stan code for simple version TGI ODE mode: for 1 subject, 3 subjects, constant standard error, centered parametrisation

-## Description of the files from *Maia/Rscript*
+## 2. Description of the files from *Maia/Rscript*

 1. **SimPred.R**: contains the construction of models under the analytical form.
  One can found the models used for the simulations for a flat/constant dose and time-varying dose and also the corresponding design matrices to test thid models.
 To check the implementation of the model, the simulations where tested for the design matrices with DOSE=10 for the flat dose level, and  DOSE=(10,5) for time varying dose.